brizzbane/surgetrader/README.md

     */5  * * * * cd ~/prg/surgetrader/src/ ; $INVOKE takeprofit
     11   0 * * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d yesterday
     22   0 1 * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d lastmonth

+### Note

+Some people want to set profit targets as soon as they buy instead of doing it every 5 minutes.
+You can see the modifications that one individual made [here](https://www.reddit.com/r/CryptoMarkets/comments/7a20lc/im_the_author_the_foss_crypto_trading_bot/dpbuwzw/).

 ## Manual Usage